 Also, have a look at Types of Financial Models

-This is a basic question of finance included in Financial Modeling Interview Questions.
+This is a basic question of finance.
 You would answer in the following manner –

-From the working capital, you would also be able to understand the ratio (current ratio) between current assets and current liabilities.
+From the working capital, you would also understand the ratio (current ratio) between current assets and current liabilities.
 The current ratio will give you an idea about the liquidity of the company.

 Working Capital Forecast essentially involves forecasting Receivables, Inventory, and Payables.

 - Generally modeled as Days Sales Outstanding formulaDays Sales Outstanding FormulaDays sales outstanding portrays the company's efficiency to recover its credit sales bills from the debtors.
 The number of days debtors took to make the payment is computed by multiplying the fraction of accounts receivables to net credit sales with 365 days.;